Lithos-Labs/everest-phone/docs/meta/To Do.md

 >To Do list for the project

 ## Remaining
+- [ ] Set up GitHub repository with documentation and site
 - [ ] Define a starting scope
 - [ ] Define a preliminary PDS